COHRINT/Robot-Setup/README.md

 9. Plug the new Ubuntu 16 eMMC chip normally into another Odroid.
 Hook up a serial console to that odroid and apply power.
 On your computer run:
 $ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet if you get stuck)

-If that does not work-> (your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel assigns it)
+If that does not work, your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel assigns it

 If you get [screen is terminating] unplug and replug the serial USB from your computer and try again in a different terminal

 10) You should see a terminal "odroid login: " *Login as the user "odroid"*.
 (If you see no output on the terminal, press enter a few times.)